durrantlab/hbonanza/README.md

 ```

-<u>Example 4</u>: If an analysis has been performed previously, it's not
+<ins>Example 4</ins>: If an analysis has been performed previously, it's not
 necessary to specify the -single_frame and -trajectory_filename tags, as long as
 the same -output_basename and -write_column tags are used.
 The trajectory
 hydrogen-bond information will be read from the previously created file